Difference Between Pleasure and Happiness

 What is Pleasure?

 Pleasure is influenced by external factors such as situations, things, and people.
-Minor annoyances typically do not bother you while you are pleased.
+Minor annoyances do not bother you while you are pleased.
 When you’re dissatisfied, you may feel as though the world is conspiring against you.

 Pleasurable experiences can make us feel happy for a short time, but this happiness is fleeting since it is contingent on other events and experiences.

-To feel pleasure, we must continue to have positive experiences — more food, more money, more stuff. countless people get hooked to these external sensations, desiring to feel a fleeting sense of euphoria more and more.
+To feel pleasure, we must continue to have positive experiences — more food, more money, more stuff.
+Countless people get hooked to these external sensations, desiring to feel a fleeting sense of euphoria more and more.

 pleasure